-Sphynx cats look like cute little old men – bald and wrinkly!
+Sphynx cats look cute, bald and wrinkly!
 This breed seems to be gaining in popularity by the day and is in high demand.
 Is the temperament of the Sphynx as sweet as its appearance or is there another side to this popular naked kitty?

-Are Sphynx cats aggressive?
-If you’re thinking of getting a Sphynx then rest assured that they are not known as an aggressive breed.
-But, as with any cat, it is possible for a usually gentle Sphynx to have random aggressive moments, for example, if it is provoked, scared or in pain.
-The way you deal with such an outburst is key to limiting the level of aggression.
+If you’re thinking of getting a Sphynx then rest assured it is generally a gentle breed.
+Random aggressive moments may occur.
+The way you deal with any outburst is key to limiting the level of aggression.

 Why Sphynx cats aren’t usually aggressive